Tutorial

 response = client.chat.completions.create(

-model="deepseek/deepseek-chat", # Cost-effective for support
+model="deepseek/deepseek-chat", # Efficient default for support

 messages=messages,